 Likely a reflection of our newly focused priorities, sites that feature content relating to Family and Parenting, Education, Law and Politics, and —perhaps most importantly— science.
 Publishers can take advantage of these trends by making appropriate pivots in their content strategy to start including value-added content for their audience that might fit into some of these categories.

 None of us have a crystal ball, but given recent proclamations by current governments in North America that social distancing will be required into the summer months, it’s reasonable to plan for Q2 to shape up a lot like the first quarter has been.
 According to Forbes, a quarter of all respondents in a 400 media buyer survey have paused all advertising for the first and second quarters, and another 46% have adjusted, or plan to, their spending during the first half of the year.

 In the end, the progress of the coronavirus and how the markets will respond are both changing on an hour-by-hour, and day-by-day basis.
-We are doing our best to ensure we keep you updated as this situation develops.
+We are doing our best to ensure we keep you updated as COVID-19 develops.
 In terms of what we here at Sortable are doing to help publishers, we’re working to optimize your ad stack performance and will continue to let you know of any key features that you can use to combat any decreases due to the pandemic that you might be experiencing.
 Our analytics provide you with unprecedented insight into the fluctuations of your business and the Customer Success team is consistently and actively monitoring your site performance and analyzing it for ways to improve your monetization.